agilhard-oss/jlink-jpackager-maven-plugin/README.md

 You can also see what can be done with the plugin by having a look at the [Integration Tests](https://github.com/agilhard-oss/jlink-jpackager-maven-plugin/tree/master/src/it/projects) in the source code for the plugin.

+## Use a a java library for other Maven Plugins

+Besides by being used on it´s own the jlink-jpackager-maven-plugin can also be used as a java library for another maven plugin implementing special packaging needs.

+The java classes for the maven goals of this maven plugin can be used as base classes for other maven goals and provide some hooks to be overloaded by derived classes.